Worried About Malnutrition or Unsanitary Conditions in a Nursing Home?

 At first glance, it may be difficult to discern whether or not the illness your loved one suffered was a result of poor hygiene.
 Therefore, families should be alert for signs of unsanitary nursing home conditions, such as:

 - Residents with poor personal hygiene.
 Staff should ensure that residents bathe regularly and assist those who need help.
 If your loved one appears unwashed and has dirty hair or skin, then this may be a sign of negligence.

 - Unwashed clothing.
 Check to make sure your loved one is wearing clean clothing and that the facility launders clothes regularly.

 - Debris or dirt in the facility.
 Signs that the staff have not cleaned the facility itself may indicate lax sanitation standards.
 Additionally, dirt and debris can increase the risk of slip and fall accidents as well as illness.

 - Old or used medical equipment.
 Medical equipment, such as IVs, injection needles and machinery should be sterile and well-maintained.
 Additionally, staff should always wear gloves when administering medication and injections.

 If you suspect that improper hygiene practices may have caused your loved one’s illness or wrongful death, then speak with an attorney as soon as possible.

-Malnourished in a Nursing Home?
+Malnourished and Neglected in a Nursing Home?
 Contact Our Nursing Home Neglect Lawyers

 Our nursing home neglect attorneys help individuals pursue compensation when their loved one suffers injury or illness due to neglect in a care home.
 Call (866) 575-5000 or contact us online to speak with a lawyer today.